dhairyaostwal/node-url-shortener/README.md

 <i>Built with :heart: in NodeJS</i>

-A simple URL Shortner CRUD API that uses `shortid` npm package to generate short endpoints for your long URL.
+A simple URL Shortner REST API that uses `shortid` npm package to generate short endpoints for your long URL.
 The User can also specify `custom_end_param` which is essentially a customised endpoint for their long URL.

 ## Features